Semantic Analysis: how to analyze customer reviews

 Positive vs Negative

-The graph shows user attitude toward the app: positive, negative, neutral, and mixed feelings of users that haven’t chosen the sides.
+The chart shows user attitude toward the app: positive, negative, neutral, and mixed feelings of users that haven’t chosen the sides.

 This tool helps you get the emotional tone of reviews and doesn’t cover the ratings of these reviews.
 If a user rates an app with a 1-star review and asked a question there, it won’t be counted as negative.